chawins/pal/README.md

 - Use a larger learning rate when fine-tuning with PEFT (e.g., `1e-3`).
 - For 7B models and `pure_bf16` on one A100, `config.mini_batch_size <= 128` and `config.proxy_tune_bs < 64`. `proxy_tune_bs` of 64 will fail on some longer prompts.
 Use `proxy_tune_bs` of 32 to be safe.
-- Cannot train a 7B model with `use_fp16` on one A100 even with batch size of 1.
+- Cannot train a 7B model with `use_fp16` on one A100 even with a batch size of 1.

 ### OpenAI API